Medium

 About this work

 William Larkin is among the most enigmatic and accomplished portrait painters of Jacobean England.
-Larkin’s portraits are about the status and wealth of his sitters and the outward image they wish to project.
-The sitter here is Mary, Lady Vere (1581–1671), a highly distinguished member of the aristocracy whose wealth is signified by the deep black fabric shewears; the rich dyes needed to create this dark hue were prohibitively expensive at the time.
-She stands on a Turkish carpet beside a richly draped table, qualities very typical of Larkin’s compositions.
-This rare and iconic portrait can be favourably compared with Larkin’s celebrated series of nine full-length portraits formerly in the collection of the Earls of Suffolk, and now at Kenwood House, London.
+Larkin’s portraits convey the status and wealth of his sitters and the outward image they wished to project.
+The sitter here is Mary, Lady Vere (1581–1671), a highly distinguished member of the aristocracy whose wealth is signified by the deep black fabric she wears; the rich dyes needed to create this dark hue were prohibitively expensive at the time.
+The Turkish carpet and a richly draped table are very typical of Larkin’s compositions, such as his much celebrated series of nine full-length portraits formerly in the collection of the Earls of Suffolk, and now at Kenwood House, London.

 Accession Number